Creating inclusive sporting environments

 For clubs, teams and sporting organisations looking to make themselves more inclusive for transgender and gender diverse players and participants, there is far more information available in Sport Australia's Guidelines for the inclusion of transgender and gender diverse people in sport.
 You can find a copy of the report, as well as other helpful resources at www.sportaus.gov.au

-Production and research has been by Ryan Storr, Chris Townley and Eloise Brooke, with assistance from Kerry Robinson and Kristen Davies.
-Special thanks to Imogen Brackin, Chris Townley, Emily Fox and Bowie Stover.
+Production and research has been by Ryan Storr, Cris Townley and Eloise Brook, with assistance from Kerry Robinson and Cristyn Davies.
+Special thanks to Imogen Brackin, Cris Townley, Emily Fox and Bowie Stover.

-Writing, engineering, music and hosting has been by Eloise Brooke.
+Writing, engineering, music and hosting has been by Eloise Brook.